johanneskastl/helm-charts/charts/common/README.md

 ## Custom configuration

-N/A
+None.

 ## Values

-**Important**: When deploying an application Helm chart you can add more values from our common library chart [here](https://github.com/k8s-at-home/library-charts/tree/main/charts/stable/common)
+**Important**: When deploying an application Helm chart you can add more values from the common library chart [here](https://github.com/johanneskastl/helm-charts/tree/main/charts/common)

 | Key | Type | Default | Description |
 |-----|------|---------|-------------|